-Our Business
+Business Overview

 Blade is a technology-powered, global air mobility platform.
-Founded in 2014, we provide consumers with a cost effective and time efficient alternative to ground transportation for congested routes, predominantly within the Northeast United States and India, through our helicopter, amphibious seaplane and fixed-wing transportation services.
-Blade's platform utilizes a technology-powered, asset-light business model with substantial brand recognition.
-We believe that the combination of Blade's strong brand recognition, growing user base, network of exclusive terminals and our proprietary technology stack provides a competitive advantage in the markets we serve.
+We provide consumers with a cost-effective and time-efficient alternative to ground transportation for congested routes through our helicopter, amphibious seaplane, and fixed-wing transportation services.
+Our platform utilizes a technology-powered, asset-light business model, which was developed to be scalable and profitable using conventional helicopters today while enabling a seamless transition to EVA, once they are certified for public use.
+Blade currently operates in three key lines of business: